finos/symphony-bdk-python/docs/authentication.md

       path: /path/to/private-key.pem
 ```

-If users still try to access to Bdk services directly from `SymphonyBdk` facade object, a `BotNotConfiguredException`
+If users still try to access to Bdk services directly from `SymphonyBdk` facade object, a `BotNotConfiguredError`
 will be thrown.

 The example in [part above](#obo-on-behalf-of-authentication) shows how a bot project works without bot `username`